vigour-io/turbostatus/README.md

 # or to update your remotes first (slow)
 $ turbostatus remote

-# when running as a zsh plugin it's also aliased to just `ts`
+# when running as a zsh plugin a `ts` alias is also created
 $ ts
 ```

-also aliased to just `$ ts` when run as a zsh plugin

 ## Install